apereo/apereo.github.io/_posts/uportal/2016-09-15-myuw-build-now-and-future.md

 ## Looking ahead to where we would like to go

 We like our current setup but we would like to improve on a few things.
 Here is our wish list.
-First we would love to stop having to fork uPortal to get our own skin and configuration (using the alternative angularjs-portal front end).
+First we would love to stop having to fork uPortal to get our own skin and configuration (using the alternative `uPortal home` front end).
 If we could do a Docker overlay process that could be nice.

 We would also like to have it possible to ship the content of the webapp directory instead of depending on a volume mount from the host.
 In order to accomplish that we need to get rid of the hard coded passwords in the configuration files.
 We are looking toward using [VaultProject](https://www.vaultproject.io/) for that.
 This would have the sided bonus of removing the complexity of maven overlays.
 During startup vault could go fetch the configuration for that given environment.